Being a vegetarian in the wilderness can be difficult.

 No-Cook Mediterranean Couscous

 An easy, delicious recipe that will leave you full without having to go through the hassle of setting up the fire.

 - ½ cup dried fruit (cranberries, apricots, etc.)

 - Salt, pepper, garlic powder, cumin (to taste)

-Instead of dealing with hassle of a fire, you can actually soak couscous to soften it without boiling water.
+Instead of dealing with the hassle of a fire, you can soak couscous to soften it without boiling water.

 When you’re ready to eat, open the jar and enjoy.
-It really is that easy!
+It is that easy!

-Everyone’s favorite family-style Italian meal makes it way to the campsite with the savory, cheesy, dutch oven pasta.
+Everyone’s favorite family-style Italian meal makes its way to the campsite with the savory, cheesy, dutch oven pasta.